GoogleChrome/web.dev/src/site/content/en/blog/cds2021-updates/index.md

 ## Allow new classes of applications to run on the web

 [Project Fugu](/fugu-status/) is an effort that aims to allow new classes of applications to the web.
-You can keep up to date with progress on the Fugu APIs at [fugu-tracker.web.app](https://fugu-tracker.web.app/)
+You can keep up to date with progress on the Fugu APIs at [fugu-tracker.web.app](https://fugu-tracker.web.app/).

 Adobe recently announced that they are bringing Photoshop to the web, a feat made possible by collaboration between Adobe, Google, and web standards organizations.
-Find out more in the post [Photoshop's Journey to the web](/ps-on-the-web/).
+Find out more in the post [Photoshop's journey to the web](/ps-on-the-web/).

 ## Ensure privacy

-It's difficult for developers to meet the growing need for privacy when many applications were developed using third-party cookies and solutions that weren't designed with privacy in mind.
+Many common web functions rely on third-party cookies and other cross-site tracking mechanisms that weren’t designed with privacy in mind, making it difficult for developers to meet the growing need for privacy.

 We are working with the web community and industry stakeholders to develop new privacy-preserving technologies to support the ecosystem, with the aim to phase out third-party cookies and reduce covert tracking and browser fingerprinting.